Author has written 31 stories for Dr. Quinn Medicine Woman, and Rifleman.

 And then there's...Sully!
 Does that man have the most beautiful pair of blue eyes in the world, or what?
 Sully, masterfully brought to life by Joe Lando, was everything a woman could want in a mate.
 He not only looks gorgeous in anything from buckskins to tuxedos, and can hold his own among native Americans, outlaws, townspeople, the elite of Boston society, or even the President himself.
 He's strong, brave, wise, honest, kind, gentle, loving, romantic, sensual - and he doesn't cuss, smoke, or drink!
 He's a one-woman man through and through, and as he himself said, he would give his life for the woman he loved.
 He captivated my emotions and imagination from the first throw of his tomahawk.

 When CBS rudely and abruptly canceled the show, I was heartsick.
 I signed petitions, I complained, I wrote letters to the studio, I got on forums, I wrote letters to the editor - everything I could think of, to no avail of course (because we all know now - one man with undeserved power can sure ruin a good thing just because he CAN).
 I can't begin to tell you how thrilled I was when this show came out on DVD.
-To be able to watch any episode, anytime I want, with no commercials! is an unbelievable dream come true.
+To be able to watch any episode, anytime I want (with no commercials!) is a dream come true.

 In 2009 I stumbled upon something I'd never heard of before - fanfiction.
 I couldn't believe the plethora of wonderfully written stories there were honoring my favorite show.
 Fanfiction keeps the show 'alive' and fresh (though in reality, DQ was so well done, the episodes so well written and acted, it never actually gets 'old').
 After reading hundreds of stories, one day the plot for one popped in my head and I decided to try my hand at writing.
 Thus, 'The Twin' was born.
 Now after dozens of short stories and 4 novels, I'm in the process of writing a novel I plan to publish, based on my parents' romance in 1937.
 I'm still going to keep my hand in DQ though, with the occasional short story or missing enthusiasm piece.

 UPDATE!!!
 MY NOVEL IS FINISHED AND ON SALE!
 I've worked on it 2 years and I'm pleased with how it turned out.
 If you like my stories and you like the way I write, I believe you'll enjoy my novel.
 Won't you give it a try?
-A Kindle, Nook, or Kobo version of it is only 2.99.
+A Kindle, version of it is only 2.99.
+Even if you don't have a Kindle, you can read it on your computer, Ipad, or even your phone with an app.
 It is also available in paperback.
-Its title is 'Once in a While' and my author name is Linda Ellen.
+Its title is 'Once in a While' and my pen name is Linda Ellen.
 Please, if you do purchase a copy and enjoy it, would you let me know? a pm here would be good, but a review on the Amazon page would be fantastic.
 Everyone who purchases a copy of the novel, I'm offering a free full-color glossy bookmark featuring images from the cover.